Mile Moment of the Month: Heald’s Historic Run

 HOKA ONE ONE presents the inaugural Mile Moment of the Month

 By Bring Back the Mile

 It began with a 4:47.5 Mile at the National AAU Indoor Championships on February 25 in Madison Square Garden.
 Debbie finished in second place behind Doris Brown, who in 1966 had become the first woman to break 5 minutes in the Mile indoors.
-That coveted runner-up finish earned Heald a spot on the U.S. team for thehistoric dual meet occuring three weeks later in Richmond, VA versus the Soviet Union and the top Russian Milers: Lyudmila Bragina and Tamara Pangelova.
+That runner-up finish earned Heald a spot on Team USA for the eventful dual meet occuring three weeks later in Richmond, VA versus the Soviet Union and the top Russian Mile stars: Lyudmila Bragina and Tamara Pangelova.

-Incredibly, at the tender age of 16-years-old, Heald had won her first international meeting versus Brown as well as the top athletes from the Soviet Union.
+Incredibly and unexpectedly, Heald, the teen talent, won her first international meeting versus legend Brown as well as the top athletes from the Soviet Union.
 Her 4:38.5 set the indoor Mile world record and a high school record that was the longest standing high school record, lasting nearly 41 years until teen phenom Mary Cain broke Heald’s record on January 26, 2013 with her 4:32.78.